open-ephys/ephys-course/source/Materials/exday1TA.rst

     Here are two circuits, both provided by an alternating voltage source with a different frequency.
 In the scope below, the voltage trace of the source and the capacitor are plotted.

     8A.
-Change the simulator oscilloscope to display the current in the circuit (for instance the current flowing through the stretch of wire).
+Visualise the current in the circuit (for instance the current flowing through the stretch of wire).
+You could add a new scope to do this or double-click the wire and 'show current'.
+Which circuit has higher current?

     8B.
 Add a third circuit, powered by an alternating voltage source of 120 Hz.
-What happens as the frequency increases?
+What happens to the current as the frequency increases?

+    (Bonus question: what happens to the voltage drop across the capacitor as frequency increases?)

+.. admonition:: TA Note
+   :class: tanote

+   With increasing frequency, the impedance of the capacitor decreases.
+That means that:
+   - The overall current in the circuit increases (I = V/R with lower R)
+   - The ratio of impedance between the 200 Ohm resistor and the capacitor changes.
+It's another voltage divider: the 5 volt must still be 'spent' in the circuit, but more of it now goes to the 200 Ohm resistor.
+The voltage drop over the capacitor reduces as its impedance reduces.

 The impedance magnitude of a capacitor, also called reactance (X\ :sub:`c`), depends on: